Long-exposure photography can reward you with some beautiful, dreamy images.

 3. A Cable Shutter Release

-With a cable shutter release you can take photos without touching the camera, which will eliminate any vibration caused by pressing the shutter button.
-A cable release is also needed for shooting in bulb mode for very long exposures.
+With a cable shutter release, you can take photos without touching the camera, which will eliminate any vibration caused by pressing the shutter button.
+A cable release is also needed for shooting in bulb mode for very long exposures or use a camera that has a remote release control via an app.

 4. A Stopwatch or Timer